ahamez/protox/README.md

 iex> iodata = Fiz.Foo.encode!(msg)
 ```

-Note that `encode/1` returns an [IO data](https://hexdocs.pm/elixir/IO.html#module-use-cases-for-io-data), not a binary, for efficiency reasons.
+ℹ️ Note that `encode/1` returns an [IO data](https://hexdocs.pm/elixir/IO.html#module-use-cases-for-io-data) for efficiency reasons.
 Such  IO data can be used
-directly with [files](https://hexdocs.pm/elixir/IO.html#binwrite/2) or sockets write operations, and therefore you don't need to transform them:
+directly with files or sockets write operations:
 ```elixir
 iex> {:ok, iodata} = Protox.encode(%Fiz.Foo{a: 3, b: %{1 => %Fiz.Baz{}}})
 [[[], <<18>>, <<4>>, "\b", <<1>>, <<18>>, <<0>>], "\b", <<3>>]